The Control Complexity of $r$-Approval: from the Single-Peaked Case to the General Case: 2-Peaked Elections

-The problem of control by deleting votes for $r$-SP-AV has been proved polynomial-time solvable in single-peaked elections for even non-constant $r$ \cite{DBLP:journals/iandc/FaliszewskiHHR11}.
-The following theorem shows that by increasing the number of peaks only by one, this problem becomes $\mathcal{NP}$-hard for even $r$ is a constant. \begin{theorem} $r$-DV-2 is \NP-hard for any constant $r\geq 3$. \end{theorem}
+Faliszewski et al.~\cite{DBLP:journals/iandc/FaliszewskiHHR11} proved that {\appc}-DV-1 is polynomial-time solvable, even when {\appc} is not a constant.
+The following theorem shows that by increasing the number of peaks only by one, this problem becomes {\npc} for every constant $r\geq 3$.
+Note that $r$-DV is polynomial-time solvable for $r\leq 2$~\cite{DBLP:conf/icaart/Lin11}.